provotum/provotum-mixnet/node/README.md

 **Note:** To produce results that closely resemble the production environment, make sure to use the flag `--release`.
 Please, be aware that this will increase the compilation time.
 Also, the binary will end up inside `./target/release` and not `./target/debug`.

-Navigate back to the folder: `bc-node`.
+Navigate back to the folder: `node`.

 1. To list all existing commands of the `pallet-mixnet` crate run the following command: